Meeting up in a place beyond words…

 If you are not a Facebook user but are interested in online workshops on the two topics above, you can express your interest in workshops* and lectures here.

 * All workshops and lectures will incur a small fee and require you to sign up with your e-mail address.
 They will be conducted using Zoom.
+Sign up to be informed about the workshops here.

 Free Singalong on Zoom, on every second Tuesday of the month